willmino/Pewlett-Hackard-Analysis/README.md

 ### Retiring Titles
 ![retiring_titles](https://github.com/willmino/Pewlett-Hackard-Analysis/blob/main/retiring_titles.png)

+Now we can see that some groups are certainly more impacted than others.
+For example, Senior Engineers and Senior Staff titles may potentially see over 20,000 layoff each in the near future.

 ### Deliverable 2

+After determining the severity of the incoming retirement wave, it was necessary to determine how many mentorship eligible employees were available to help prepare the company for its transition to newer employees.
+It was necessary to see if there were going to be either too many or too few eligible mentors before implementing the program.
 We ultimately wanted to generate a table that would communicate to upper management a list of employees who were eligible to participate in the proposed mentorship program.
 To deliver this table, we performed a SQL query that selected the employee number, first name, last name, and birth date from the `employees` table.
 We selected the `to_date` and `from_date` from the `dept_emp` table.
 Finally, we selected each employee's title from the `titles` table.
 The `SELECT DISTINCT ON` clause was executed on `emp_no` from the `employees` table in order to select the unique and most recent title of each employee.
 The `INTO` clause allowed the SQL query to store the selected information into a table.
 The `FROM` employees statment and the `JOIN` dept_emp, coupled with the `Join` titles, statement allowed us to perform a join to produce an aggregated display of necessary information.
-The `WHERE` clause selected for currently employed workers and the non-enclosed `AND` with `BETWEEN` clause allowed for more extensive filtering to incorporate employees who starter working in the year 1965.
+The `WHERE` clause selected for currently employed workers and the non-enclosed `AND` with `BETWEEN` clauses allowed for more extensive filtering to incorporate employees who started working in the year 1965.
+We specifically selected this year for the filtering criteria to include only experienced senior employees who are not likely to retire any time soon.
 Each row was listed by the acending order of the employee number.
-The SQL query was summarized below:
+The corresponding SQL query was summarized below:

 `SELECT DISTINCT ON (e.emp_no) e.emp_no, e.first_name, e.last_name, e.birth_date,`